DylanCheetah/mongo-todo/README.md

 # mongo-todo
 A todo list REST API that demonstrates basic backend development concepts.
+This project is a single-tenant application intended for educational purposes and is not suitable for production.

 ## Required Software